nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 you need to configure and export a config file.

 ## What does randomization do to this game?
+Depend on what content you randomized; base game, dlc or both.
 For now, everything in the "0 - Beginning" category can be accessed from the start.
 - You needs the "launch codes" item to get to the ship.
 - Everything that gives a signal need that signal item and the signaloscope item,
-- Most "talk to" location require the "Signal > OW Ventures" signal (except for Solanum)
+- Most "talk to" location require the "Signal > OW Ventures" signal (except for Solanum & Prisoner)
 - Going to anything quantum needs the "Signal > Quantum" item (to help with progression)
 - all the categories starting with "# - " then a planet name contains every locations of that planet
 - For now no going into Sunless city from a shortcut unless you have "signal > distress"

 ## What is the goal of a Manual game when randomized?
+Depend on what you choose:
+### Standard(Base Game and both) or Eye
 At minimum you need to have both seen and received the warpdrive and Coords for the eye and every [Knowledges](#knowledges)
 And then Grab the warpdrive in game get to the Vessel and Warp to the eye.
 For a more detailed requirement check [Here](#needed-for-go-mode).
+### Standard(DLC) or Prisoner(DLC required)
+You need to get to the Prisoner, your victory is when you join the prisoner in the river.
+to get there you'll need a combo of [DLC Knowledges](#dlcknowledges) and some way to get to the Subterranean Lake
+### Ash Twin Project Break Spacetime
+At minimum you need to have both seen and received the warpdrive and Teleport [Knowledges](#knowledges)
+then get in the Ash Twin Project and break SpaceTime thats all there is to it
+### High Energy Lab Break Spacetime
+At minimum you need to have "Signal > distress", the scout and Signaloscope
+then get in the High Energy Lab and break SpaceTime thats all there is to it
+### Visit All Archive(DLC required)
+Basically to win this one you need access to all the Stranger's Forbbiden Archives and then
+do the Ghosts in the Machine achivement aka Reach all 3 Forbidden Archives in a single loop without getting caught.

 ## Which items can be in another player's world?
-Most item can be in another player'S world except for all the "Seen X" items and 3 random local item that are not traps.
+Most item can be in another player's world except for all the "Seen X" items or the "Visited Y" items
+3 random local item that are not traps are set but they can be disabled using the no local compatible option.

 ## What if I have items, unlocks, or locations that I'd like to not have randomized?
 It's all manual.
 Just exclude them from either the item or location list.

 ## How do I install the mod for a Manual game?
 There is no mandatory mods for this game.
-For more info look at the <a href="../../../tutorial/Manual_OuterWilds_Nicopopxd/setup/en"> setup guide</a>.
+For more info look at the <a href="../../../tutorial/Manual_OuterWildsDLC_Nicopopxd/setup/en">setup guide</a>.

 ## Game Troubleshooting